FH-Bielefeld-MIF-SW-Engineering-2017/Script/2_marketing_yourself.marvin_schirrmacher.md

 ### Mache kleine Schritte (oder springe ins kalte Wasser).

 Just diving in is the most effective way.
 But if you're nervous about doing speaking, writing, or something else, try to think of the smallest thing you can do that doesn't make you quite as nervous.
 Start with commenting and contribute to conversations but be prepared for criticism.
 Once you feel a bit braver, write your own blog posts like "how-tos".
 From there expand further by writing a guest post for someone else's blog or you can be interviewed on a podcast.
-And you might even join a club like Toastmasters to help you get used to speaking in public
+And you might even join a club like Toastmasters to help you get used to speaking in public.